SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_rgb_led_is31fl3741/README.md

 You can either create a project based on an example project or start with an empty example project.

+> [!IMPORTANT]
+> - Make sure that the [Third Party Hardware Drivers](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension) extension is installed as part of the SiSDK.
+If not, follow [this documentation](https://github.com/SiliconLabsSoftware/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+> - **Third Party Hardware Drivers** extension must be enabled for the project to install the required components from this extension.

+> [!TIP]
+> To show all components in the **Third Party Hardware Drivers** extension, the **Evaluation** quality must be enabled in the Software Component view.

 ### Create a project based on an example project ###

 1. From the Launcher Home, add your device to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with filter "rgb led".